007revad/Video_Station_for_DSM_722/syno_account_sign_in.md

 ### Troubleshooting:

-- If you cannot sign in with Firefox try Chrome.
 - If you cannot sign in with Chrome try a Chrome Incognito window.
+- If you cannot sign in with Firefox try using Chrome.
 - Your browser may be blocking the pop-up window.

 **Synology only allows registering a Synology Account if:**